Luswenyo03/Luswenyo03/README.md

 ## 🧠 Philosophy

-> *"Good software is not just built, it is engineered."*
+> *"Good software is not just built — it is engineered."*

 Separation of concerns.
 Long-term maintainability.
 Business-oriented system design.
 Every line of code should serve a purpose.
 Every system should be ready to scale.